 Transfer by boat this morning from the hotel to Santa Lucia station on the Grand Canal.
 Here our private train, the Golden Eagle Danube Express, is waiting for us.
 The train departs mid-morning from Santa Lucia station and weaves its way onto the 3-mile causeway over the Venice Lagoon before it arrives at our first stop, the Italian port city of Trieste, for an afternoon tour.
 We stop at the vast Piazza Unita d’Italia, the main town square, and climb the hill to the famous Church of San Giusto, built around a medieval complex that dates back to the 13th century.
 We will go inside the church for a closer view of the splendid Byzantine-style architecture, enriched with precious mosaics.

-Day 4: Ljubljana & Zagreb (Slovenia & Croatia)
+Day 4: Ljubljana (Slovenia)

 Ljubljana is a delightful city, a combination of ancient architecture and a youthful culture.
 Our morning city tour includes visits to Preseren Square, Three Bridges, Dragon Bridge, and Plecnik Market.
-We enjoy lunch back on the train as we travel towards Croatia’s elegant capital of Zagreb.

 Day 5: Sarajevo & Mostar (Bosnia & Herzegovina)